SPI Cinemas

 SPI Cinemas was an Indian multiplex chain originally owned by the SPI Group, headquartered in Chennai, Tamil Nadu.
 The company was often lauded for its premium quality and inexpensive pricing.
 Its theatres, primarily PVR Sathyam Cinemas at Royapettah are often used by filmmakers for film premieres and audio launch events.
 Popcorn served at SPI Cinemas had received considerable praise from film goers and the media.
-In August 2018, PVR Cinemas completed the acquisition of SPI Cinemas.
+In August 2018, SPI Cinemas was leased to PVR Cinemas and acquisition was completed.

 The group was notable for being the first multiplex operator in India to equip its screens with the Dolby Atmos and Auro 11.1 sound systems.

 History

 Sathyam Cinemas was originally named the "Royal Theatre Complex" and was built by Raja from Venkatagiri in April 1974.
 With a capacity of 1,255 seats, it was the largest multiplex built in Chennai at the time.

 Kiran Reddy, the former CEO of SPI Group, revealed in a 2012 interview with The Hindu that the Sathyam theatre complex was acquired by his family "from someone" in the 1980s.
 It was acquired for real estate purposes with no intention of continuing the theatre business.
 He claimed, "The intent was to demolish the theatre complex.
 The theatre wasn't a viable business if you looked at the value of the land."
 However, when he got involved in the business, the family had made several improvements to the theatre.
 Reddy had taken over the business in 1999 and continued developing the theatre, adding three more screens and refurbishing the existing three.